keepthrifty/keepthrifty.github.io/_posts/2016/2016-12-26-thrifty-year-in-review.md

 ![Our main living space - almost completely remodeled (a few tweaks to go)]({{site.url}}/assets/img/posts/2016-12-26-thrifty-year-in-review/main-floor.jpg)

-<div class="image-caption">We're close but not quite there yet; backsplash, moulding, and a bit of painting yet to do</div>
+<div class="caption">We're close but not quite there yet; backsplash, moulding, and a bit of painting yet to do</div>

 In order to fund these crazy adventures, we needed a strong focus on our finances - tracking, improving, and, of course, [some serious spreadsheeting]({{site.url}}{% post_url 2016/2016-09-25-the-price-of-an-extra-day-spreadsheet-edition %}).